omeka/omeka-s-enduser/docs/s-planning-tips.md

 Will you allow [users to create accounts](admin/users.md) on your site, and let them add their own items, metadata, or exhibits?

 ## Suggested modules
-The Omeka Team and our community of open-source developers have created hundreds of modules to extend the Omeka S core functionality.
+The Omeka Team and our community of open-source developers have created many modules to extend the Omeka S core functionality.
 To assist administrators in installing and configuring Omeka S so that it is geared toward particular types of work, below are some suggested collections of modules:

 ### Publishing digital collections